blockbax/integration-templates/README.md

 #### Testing

 To test your template you can define tests inside the `tests.yml` file.
-Tests are automatically run inside our CI pipelines and use the `userScript` from the `config.yml` file.
+Tests are automatically run inside our CI pipelines and use the `script.js` file from the template.
 You can also run the tests locally by running `npm test`.

 This is an example `tests.yml`, note that there should always be one `default` test: